 "When you have economic decline alongside a broad and dynamic civil rights movement, it becomes very easy for people to think their economic disenfranchisement comes at the hands of minorities," said David Cunningham, a sociologist at Washington University in St. Louis who wrote a book on the KKK in North Carolina.

 Brundage told me that as the KKK has been marginalized and other extremist groups have co-opted its original rhetoric, it has turned into something of a relic.
 "They've instituted these theatrical performances of white victimhood.
-They'll hold a rally, and there'll be ten Klansmen and 50 anti-Klan activists shouting at them."
+They'll hold a rally and there'll be ten Klansmen and 50 anti-Klan activists shouting at them."

 Or in this case, no Klansman and several dozen anti-Klanners with nothing to do.

-While the protesters waited around for a Klan parade that was looking increasingly unlikely, a small group of aging white people in downtown Danville stood outside the building where Confederate president Jefferson Davis lived during the final week of the Civil War, waving Confederate flags as drivers honked and waved back.
+While the protesters waited around for a Klan parade that was looking increasingly unlikely, a small group of aging white people in downtown Danville stood outside the building where Confederate President Jefferson Davis lived during the final week of the Civil War, waving Confederate flags as drivers honked and waved back.

 "We've been here every Saturday since March 5.
 This is our 41st Saturday in a row," said Wayne Byrd, who is the president of Danville's Heritage Preservation Association, the group staging the demonstration.
 In August 2015, Danville made flying the Confederate flag on city property illegal, prompting the HPA to file a lawsuit against the city as another group called the Virginia Flaggers raised a 30-by-50-foot flag just outside town in protest.

-Sporting a gray hooded sweatshirt with his organization's logo embroidered on the chest, a red baseball cap, and a bushy, faded blond beard, Byrd seemed genial enough, even if you take issue with his reading of the Civil War.
+Sporting a grey hooded sweatshirt with his organization's logo embroidered on the chest, a red baseball cap, and a bushy, faded blond beard, Byrd seemed genial enough, even if you take issue with his reading of the Civil War.
 "The way we see it," he told me, "blacks and whites got together in 1861 and fought the federal government for states' rights.
 The government don't want black and white people to come together again, so they keep us agitated through racism."

 When I asked him how advocating for a flag that many people see as a racist symbol would actually help combat racism, Byrd grew defensive.
 "You've got your racists in all your races.
 I would consider Black Lives Matter and the NAACP"—he paused, shifting into PR mode—"some might consider them and their ideals to be racist, just like they would the Ku Klux Klan or the Aryan Nation."